prskid1000/Generic-NN/README.md

-# neurnarray
+# Neural-Network-Library
-A neural network with recursive backpropogation algorithm
+A Neural Network Library with recursive backpropogation algorithm